stevenhill1/stevenhill1.github.io/about.md

 ### Biography in about 140 characters

-Steven Hill is Head of Research Policy at the Higher Education Funding Council for England.
-He has a background in research policy.
+Steven Hill is Director of Research Policy at Research England, a council of UK Research and Innovation.
+His background is in research policy.

 ### Biography in about 50 words